Actindo-AG/Documentation/FiegeIntegration/Overview/02_Features.md

 # Key Features

-- Direct connection and data transfer via API
+- Direct connection and data transfer via API.
-- Overview of shipments managed by Fiege in the *Actindo Core1 platform*
+- Overview of shipments managed by Fiege in the *Actindo Core1 Platform*.
-- Management of stock movements across several warehouses
+- Management of stock movements across several warehouses.
-- Import tracking, inventory and goods receipt data
+- Import tracking, inventory and goods receipt data.

 ## How it works